dwave-examples/qboost/README.md

 squared loss between the actual and predicted targets with the strong classifier.
 A regularization term is also included to penalize complex models that include more weak classifiers.
-The resulting optimization problem can be written as [4]:
+The resulting optimization problem can be written as [1]:

 ![Objective](images/objective.png)

-where `t` is an index over training instances, `c_i(t)` denote the weak classifiers, `y(t)` denote the observed targets, `w_i` are the weights to be determined, and lambda is the regularization parameter.
+where `s` is an index over training instances, `i` is an index over features, `h_i(x_s)` denote the weak classifiers, `y_s` denote the observed targets, `w_i` are the weights to be determined, and lambda is the regularization parameter.
 In this demonstration, the weights are treated as binary variables that take a value of either 0 or 1.
 The weak classifiers are constructed from a series of single-feature decision tree rules, also known as decision stumps.
 Following Refs.
 [1,4], the output of each weak classifier is scaled to `-1/N` and `+1/N`.

 ## Disclaimer